puppetlabs/puppetlabs-apache/README.md

 Configures a default virtual host when the class is declared.

 To configure [customized virtual hosts][Configuring virtual hosts], set this parameter's value to `false`.

 > **Note**: Apache will not start without at least one virtual host.
-If you set this to `false` be sure to configure one elsewhere.
+If you set this to `false` you must configure a virtual host elsewhere.

 Boolean.
 Default: `true`.

 ##### `dev_packages`

 Configures a specific dev package to use.

-Valid options: A string or array of strings.
+Values: A string or array of strings.

 Example for using httpd 2.4 from the IUS yum repo: